 USB Charging Stations: Charging stations do not usually include plug outlets but have multiple USB options.
 They are usually used to charge things like phones, tablets, and cameras.
 This is my personal favourite option and I’d recommend a charging station for most cruisers.
 They’re relatively cheap, small and work very well.

-Multi Socket Outlets: Outlet taps plug into the plug socket and are used to provide additional outlets, most them include USB options.
-You may have seen either long or cube shaped outlet taps which provide 2 or 3 extra sockets.
+Multi Socket Outlets: Outlet taps plug into the plug socket and are used to provide additional outlets, most of them include USB options.
+You may have seen either long or cube-shaped outlet taps which provide 2 or 3 extra sockets.

 Outlet Adapters: Due to the different types of outlets in different countries, outlet adapters provide different types of plugs, and may contain USB options.
 An outlet adapter may convert a US plug socket to a UK one for example and provide extra USB sockets.
 An outlet adapter eliminates the need for a separate adapter which you would need if using an outlet tap or charging station.

-Below are some examples of charging stations, outlet taps and outlet adapters which would be allowed on cruise ships.
+Below are some examples of charging stations, outlet taps, and outlet adapters that would be allowed on cruise ships.